AYJF/wiz/README.md

 WizLight(): Creates an instance of a WiZ Light Bulb.
 Constructed with the IP of the bulb.

+# Bulb paramters (UDP RAW)

+sceneId - calls one of the predefined scenes (int from 1 to 32) List of names in code speed - sets the color changing speed in percent dimming - sets the dimmer of the bulb in percent temp - sets the color temperature in kelvins r - red color range 0-255 g - green color range 0-255 b - blue color range 0-255 c - cold white range 0-255 w - warm white range 0-255 id - the bulb id state - whether it's on or off schdPsetId - rhythm id of the room

 ## Usage

 Discover all bulbs in the network via broadcast datagram (UDP). function takes the discovery object and returns a list of wizlight objects.

 NOTE: please use wifiBroadcast value return by the function

 ```dart
     final info = NetworkInfo();